felixnext/python-functown/README.md

 Be sure to check out the [docs](docs/overview.md) for a full overview of all decorators.

+If you want to test it on your own Azure Subscription, you can check out the [example guide](docs/dev-guide.md#setting-up-the-function-app) in the dev section of the docs.

 🎷 Welcome to FuncTown! 🎷

 ## Note